-Your 3 Pricing Strategy Choices: Penetrate, Skim, or Follow
+Your 3 Pricing Strategy Choices: Grow, Skim, or Follow

 The hardest part of startups is making choices.
 Not decisions but choices.
 A choice is a decision between alternatives, whereby deciding to do one thing you are also deciding not to do another.
 Pricing strategy selection is a choice.
 Or at least it should be.